image02

-Recently studies that focus on OCD have found a causal connection with specific areas in the midbrain.
-Understanding how this area of the brain can contribute to OCD requires an understanding of the systems in the brain and how to evaluate them with safe and effective testing protocols.
+The causes of OCD are still unknown but are potentially due to genetic factors, learned repetitive behaviors that are associated with anxiety relief, or irregularities in brain function.
+Recent studies focusing on OCD have found a causal connection with specific areas in the midbrain.
+Understanding how this area of the brain can contribute to OCD requires knowledge of the systems of the brain and how to evaluate them with safe and effective testing protocols.

-Individuals diganosed with OCD may experience the following thoughts and compulsions.
+Individuals diagnosed with OCD may experience the following thoughts and compulsions:

 • Fear of dirt or germs